 - Read texts that match her/his interests and reading level;

 - Engage in extensive reading (independent reading of a variety of reading materials).

 What is the balanced approach?

-The balanced approach in literacy is based on jointskills acquisition.
-Young learners need to learn writing and reading at the same time since those skills are complimentary.
-By connecting those two skills, we can achieve both the input and output of language at the same time.
+The balanced approach in literacy is based on joint skills acquisition.
+Young learners need to learn writing and reading at the same time since those skills are complementary.
+By connecting those two skills, we can achieve both the input and output of language simultaneously.